Joe-V2/Joe-V2.github.io/landing.md

 ## JavaScript Data Visualisation
 #### JavaScript, D3.js
 A couple of graphs I made for the visualisation module of my Computer Science Bachelor's.
-Whilst the demo data in the radar chart is intrinsic to its HTML accompaniment, the LHOC chart reads from a csv instead - neat, eh?
+Whilst the demo data in the radar chart is intrinsic to its HTML accompaniment, the LHOC chart reads from a csv instead.
+You can hover your mouse over the regions in the radar chart, or try scrolling/zooming into the LHOC graph for even more fun - mathematical!

 [Click this link to see the radar chart!](<https://Joe-V2.github.io/assets/Radar Files/radar.htm>)
 [Click this link to see the LHOC chart!](<https://Joe-V2.github.io/assets/Box Plot Files/index.html>)